RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Reference list

-Include the author(s) if stated; otherwise add the company, organisation or government department, followed by the year of publication in brackets.
+Include the author(s) if stated; otherwise add the company, organisation or government department, followed by the year of publication in parentheses.

-As the document is a report, the title is italicised and, if there is a report number, place it in brackets immediately after the title.
+As the document is a report, the title is italicised and, if there is a report number, place it in parentheses immediately after the title.
 If the report has been sourced online make sure to include the retrieval statement.

 Only identify the publisher as part of the retrieval statement if the publisher has NOT been identified as the author.

+##### Rule

+> {.hanging-indent}Author, A. A. or Group Author.
+(Year). *Title of report* (Report Number) or [Description].
+Publisher Name. https://xxxxx {/.hanging-indent}

+##### Example

 > {.hanging-indent}Australian Institute of Health and Welfare.
 (2016). *Hospital resources 2014–15: Australian hospital statistics* (Health services series No. 71, Cat.
-No. HSE 176). http<nolink>://www.aihw.gov.au/publication-detail/?id=60129556122 {/.hanging-indent}
+No. HSE 176). https://www.aihw.gov.au/publication-detail/?id=60129556122 {/.hanging-indent}